Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 I thought it would be helpful to get insight from one moving man’s perspective, so I asked my husband, Bill, to share his thoughts:

 Few people can appreciate the strong, direct connection that a man’s self image has to do with his job and his ability to succeed in that job.
-Sadly, I have found myself associating my value with what I do, rather than who I am in Jesus Christ.
-Emotional needs continue to follow us, and sometimes we listen to the world rather than the Word.
+Sadly, I’ve found myself associating my value with what I do, rather than who I am in Jesus Christ.
+Emotional needs continue to follow us.
+And sometimes we listen to the world rather than the Word.

 Some men have asked themselves questions like: “Did I make the right decision by taking this job?”
 “Am I capable of doing this job?”
 “Do my co-workers like me, will I fit in?”
 “Am I doing what’s best for my family?”
 “What does my new boss expect from me?”

 With all these fears going on inside of us we may not be ourselves.
-With the stress of a new job, many times we are not available to help you make family decisions, keep the kids stable, arrange for movers, tie up loose ends, say farewell to friends or other tasks associated with moving.
+With the stress of a new job, many times we are not available to help you make family decisions.
+We also can’t help to keep the kids stable, arrange for movers, tie up loose ends, say farewell to friends or other tasks associated with moving.
 Please give us grace during this time.

-Our greatest need is for you to cheer us on as we struggle with our fears, our self-doubt and all of our earthly battles.
-We need your encouragement as we enter the arena of moving.
-We need to know you believe in us by saying, “Yes, you do have what it takes!”
+Our greatest need is for you to cheer us.
+We are struggling with our fears, our self-doubt and all of our earthly battles.
+Your encouragement is needed as we enter the arena of moving.
+We need to know you believe in us.
+We need to hear you say, “Yes, you do have what it takes!”
 “Yes, you did make the right decision!”
-“Yes, we will be a family again!”
+“I know that we will be a family again!”

 The physical aspect of a move is a temporary event that should not have a permanent emotional toll on the marriage relationship.
 Marriages have been strengthened by couples who have learned to work through their emotions and feelings together through good communication and a commitment to one another.